Exploring Alternative Therapies For Anxiety: Your Guide To Relief Options

 To learn more about anxiety through additional online resources, you might check the websites of organizations like the American Psychiatric Association and the Anxiety and Depression Association of America.
 Both offer statistics and detailed information about anxiety disorders, treatments, and coping strategies.

-In addition, there are many supplementary tools available online that you may find useful, including:
+In addition, there are many supplementary tools related to alternative therapies for anxiety that are available online, including:

 • Meditation and relaxation apps